caymanbum/press/structure.md

 By leveraging the capabilities of trusted external partners, Eliot can dedicate himself to high-impact work and continue building a legacy that stands the test of time.

-He will need the support of the Iguana community for this effort though.
-[Testing a real challenge](testing.md).
+He will need the support of the Iguana community for this effort though - [testing a real challenge](testing.md).